 I remember having those unpleasant lines in our high school canteen, flooded by the starving students queeing for their lunch, I would always pick a window with fewer people waiting, compromising myself with awful food.
-Another similar thought that always stricked me was the odds that tourists always pick the same time to travel, there’s almost always traffic congestion everywhere during holiday seasons.
-Yeah, lives have been always so hard.

 On the first level of thinking, when there’s a lack of resource you attempt to find alternatives, e.g., picking another time for traveling, another food window, etc..
 The level two thinking is maybe ‘‘since other people are avoiding holidays, what if I insist on going out on holidays’’?
 Or maybe there’s a twisted level three thinking, ‘‘what if everybody thinks like the level two thinker, ….’’
 It’s somewhat intimidating to follow this infinite hierachy, but definitely rewarding, as there are certainly moments when people are regretting their travel decisions, thinking to themselves ‘‘I probably should not have gone the high way.’’